Skip to main content

 Arrest made after fight breaks out following youth basketball game at Lee Road Junior High School

-• Location: Lee Road Junior High School (school gym area), per GNews: Youth Basketball Parents
+• Location: Lee Road Junior High School gym (as reported by MSN)

 Related Topics